 And, just like construction contractors specialize in certain types of work, banks have favored classes of business that they target.
 Finding a bank that has an appetite for construction contractors could make the difference when you need the bank's support the most.

 The benefits of hiring a lawyer or legal team, that is expert in the field of construction, are two-fold.
 First, they serve as a continuity plan.
 Anything could happen to you, the contractor, on any given day.
 But what would happen to your company if you’re involved in an accident?
 As a surety company, we want to know, is there a plan in place?
 If so, it gives us even more peace of mind.
 It shows that there's an insurance policy in place to pay out and it lists key employees that will finish the job.
 Having these legal documents shows that if something happens to the contractor, the company would still run effectively and profitably.

 Second, a lawyer can help decipher technical contracts.
 At times, it can seem the way current contracts are written is absurd.
 A lawyer will help determine the language behind the jargon and what your rights are, so you understand what you're passing down to your subordinates, and what you would be liable for.

 Having these three components — along with solid financials — presents a strong case to a surety company when you’re looking for increased bonding capacity.

-Sean Rummel is the Bond Manager of the Old Republic Surety Company Phoenix Contract branch office.
+Sean Rummel is the Bond Manager of the Old Republic Surety Company Atlanta Contract branch office.
 Sean has been in the surety industry since 2013.
 He is a graduate of Auburn University where he earned a Bachelor's degree in Accounting and Finance.
 He studied international business in Australia and Singapore.
 His hobbies are golfing, camping, hiking and fishing.